webpipes/webpipe.js/README.md

 ## Installation

 Just include the script.
 The `webpipe` object is automagically added to your environment.
 No need for `new` or any other sort of initialization.

-In the browser do the following:
+### Browser

 ``` html
 <script src="webpipe.js"></script>